karlhe/PokemonGo-Finder/README.md

 See `config.json.sample`.

+Optional arguments:

+* `distance_limit`: Given an Integer representing meters, only shows Pokemon within the limit.
+Only applies if `step_limit=1`.
+* `only`: Comma-separated list of Pokemon to notify on.
+Cannot be used at the same time as `ignore`.
+* `ignore`: Comma-separated list of Pokemon to ignore.
+Cannot be used at the same time as `only`.

 It is also recommended to use your own Google Maps API key, set it in `credentials.json`.

 See `credentials.json.sample`.